 Strip piecing is a technique using strips of fabric sewn together in parallel rows.
 The parallel rows are called strip sets.
 Cut the strip set into segments called units.
 Sew the units into the quilt top.
 This strip piecing tutorial shows you how.

 Strips are cut in various widths from selvage to selvage.
 Using this method cuts down on the time it takes to cut and sew units together.

 This video shows how the fabric is pressed and cut into strips.

 Sewing and Sub-Cutting Strips

-Strip sets can be stacked and then sub-cut into segments or units.
+Stack the strip sets.
+Sub-cut them into segments or units.
 This makes cutting twice as fast.
 This next video demonstrates stacking and cutting for a 4-patch unit.

 Use Faultless Spray Starch when pressing strips for strip piecing.
 Starch gives the strips a little stiffness, making piecing easier and more accurate.
 When sewing strips together, alternate the direction you stitch the seam.
 For example, stitch from left to right on one seam.
 Stitch from right to left for the next seam.
 This helps keep the strips straight.
 When seams are sewn in the same direction, the strip set bows.

 Generally, no special tools are needed for strip piecing.
 There are hundreds of specialized tools or rulers you can use but the tools below are all you need.